 Secondly, it creates an accountability structure that defines the proper usage of IT resources.
-That is not all; an IT governance structure facilitates effective risk management & resource optimization while teaching lessons from past IT budgeting experiences.
+That is not all; an IT governance structure facilitates effective risk management & resource optimization while teaching lessons from past technology budgeting experiences.

-These lessons will ensure that the accounting team, chief financial officer, or whomsoever is responsible for budget creation does not make the same mistakes as the last time.
+These lessons will ensure that the accounting team, chief financial officer, or whoever is responsible for budget creation does not make the same mistakes as the last time.
 Besides, these lessons can also be helpful while planning future IT investments.

 Now, this brings us to the million-dollar question – Who will oversee the activities of the chief financial officer/accounting team?

 To get the necessary guidance & enhance the decision-making process, the organization must form an IT governance committee.

 This committee will guarantee the organization’s capability & efficiency in IT management, using the precise standards and methods for its implementation, and aligning IT with the business goals and objectives while accomplishing the expected outcomes and ROI.